We got it.

 Preventive maintenance contracts solve this.
 Regular inspections catch problems before they become emergencies.
 Scheduled work happens during planned windows.
 Costs become predictable line items instead of budget surprises.

 The facility manager who signs a maintenance contract isn't buying HVAC service.
 They're buying peace of mind and predictable operations.
-Your marketing needs to speak to what they're actually purchasing.
+What I see on many HVAC websites is content that doesn't speak to what these buyers are actually purchasing.

 What Contract Buyers Evaluate